iu-parfunc/array-dsl-benchmarks/specs/nbody.md

   `|(F - F')/|F|| < 10-6`,
 where F is the actual force and F' the reported force.

- * Points selected at random uniformly within a unit sphere.
+ Points selected at random uniformly within a unit sphere:

     uniform -s -d 3 <n> <filename>

- * Points selected at random from the Plummer distribution.
+ Points selected at random from the Plummer distribution:

     plummer -d 3 <n> <filename>

- * Points selected at random uniformly on the surface of a unit sphere.
+ Points selected at random uniformly on the surface of a unit sphere:

     uniform -S -d 3 <n> <filename>